Do you think the animal kingdom plays a crucial role in maintaining the balance of our ecosystems? Yes, definitely!

 Scientific Name: Hypancistrus zebra

 Zebra Plecos are small freshwater catfish known for striking black and white striped patterns.
-They are popular in the aquarium trade.
+They are popular in the aquarium trade and a favorite for many fish-keeping families and kids who enjoy animal care.
+This remarkable genus of zebra fish eager to attract hobbyists and color enthusiasts alike.

 Interesting Facts